scholtzm/meteor-accounts-steam/README.md

 Atmosphere is filled with over dozen Steam packages which provide this functionality, however most of these packages are either outdated or lack even the basic description, such as a README file.

+The development of this package is not active because it just works.
+Tested with Meteor 1.4.0.1 so far.

 ## Installation

 `meteor add scholtzm:accounts-steam`